Swifts beat Giants to win Grand Final

 England's Helen Housby and Nat Haythornthwaite helped NSW Swifts win Australia's Super Netball Grand Final with a 63-59 win over GWS Giants.

-Sam Wallace scored 51 goals for the Swifts, including three super shots, while England's Jo Harten notched 34 goals for the Giants in Brisbane.
+Sam Wallace scored 48 goals for the Swifts and three two-point super shots, while England's Jo Harten hit 28 goals and six super shots for the Giants.

 "They were another level from the first whistle," said Giants captain Harten.